 One day Kristen stumbled upon a k-beauty hack that was taking the internet by storm.
 Propolis in skincare.
 Studies had proven the benefits of propolis for its excellent wound-healing properties, but no one had popularized it for lip care.
 It’s healing properties make it the perfect solution to heal dry, cracked lips!
 We immediately started concocting our very own propolis base for lip balms.
 Bee Balm was born

 In 2020, after countless formulas, we created the perfect balm.
 Made with a propolis base and strong humectants such as honey and jojoba oil.
 Bee Balm was our solution to the dry lips we’d been battling with for years!

 But having the most effective lip balm on the market was not enough for us.

-We wanted to stand out from the competition by giving Bee Balm customers an experience every time they use our product.
+We wanted to stand out by giving you an experience every time you use our products.
 The Bee Balm honey pot was designed.
 We wanted packaging that would complement our natural honey themed lip balm, so we created a reusable honey pot that will make every scoop a treasured experience.
 This is our Bee Balm.

-A portion of profits are donated every month, which contribute to the education of students/youth nationwide on the importance of bees and their connection to the environment.
+A portion of profits are donated quarterly, which contribute to the education of students/youth nationwide on the importance of bees and their connection to the environment.